poras2001/poras2001/README.md

-- 👋 Hi, I’m Poras
-- I go by the username @poras2001

-- I am still figuring out what I want to do, don't judge me.
+I don't know who I am where I am, all I know is I must code.

 <!---
 poras2001/poras2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.